langchain-ai/langgraph/docs/docs/concepts/memory.md

 The most direct approach is to remove old messages from a list (similar to a [least-recently used cache](https://en.wikipedia.org/wiki/Page_replacement_algorithm#Least_recently_used)).

-The typical technique for deleting content from a list in LangGraph is to return an update from a node telling it to delete some portion of the list.
+The typical technique for deleting content from a list in LangGraph is to return an update from a node telling the system to delete some portion of the list.
 You get to define what this update looks like, but a common approach would be to let you return an object or dictionary specifying which values to retain.

 ```python
 def manage_list(existing: list, updates: Union[list, dict]):